Franson33/articles/closure-based-architecture/index.md

 To be clear: React's core engine—the reconciler, scheduler, and rendering pipeline—remains largely unchanged.
 What transformed was how we **write and think about components**.
 The closure-based architecture refers specifically to how functional components leverage JavaScript's closure mechanics for state management, effects, and event handling.

 React still uses the same virtual DOM diffing, fiber architecture, and scheduling algorithms.
-But the component layer now operates fundamentally differently.
+Closures have always existed in React — inline event handlers, higher-order components, and render props all used them.
+But with hooks, closures became the **primary mechanism** for state, effect, and event management inside components.
+Component state doesn’t live _inside_ closures.
+React stores it in its internal fiber structures.
+Each render just creates a closure that gives you access to the current snapshot of that state.

 ## Welcome to the Closure Factory